plexus/asset_packer/README.md

 # Asset Packager

-Given a HTML file (local or remote), asset packager will download all assets (images, stylesheets, scripts) to a local folder, and rewrite the HTML file to point to the local file.
+Given a HTML file (local or remote), asset packager will download all assets (images, stylesheets, scripts) to a local folder, and rewrite the HTML file to point to the local files.
 The result can be easily copied onto a USB stick and used off-line.

 Asset Packager is part of [Slippery](https://github.com/plexus/slippery), a tool for creating presentations with Markdown, but can also be used stand-alone.